The Ultimate Guide to Choosing the Best Sheepskin Rug for Your Home

 Very few things beat the feeling of bare feet sinking into the softest, fluffiest sheepskin rug.
 Combine that moment with a roaring fire and maybe a glass of wine, and life doesn’t get much better.
 A poor-quality rug, though, will only be fluffy for a short period of time, before becoming nothing more than a scratchy nuisance for your feet.
 The only way to continue to retain the soft, luxurious feeling that only a sheepskin rug can deliver is to buy a premium rug.

 So, how do you separate the rough from the lush?
 Don’t worry, because we’re here to help you know exactly what to look out for when it comes to your rug purchase.
-In addition, we’ll also help you know how to expertly look after sheepskin, so that your beautiful rug will continue to welcome you home for years to come.
+In addition, we’ll also help you know how to expertly look after the best sheepskin, so that your beautiful rug will continue to welcome you home for years to come.

 What is a Sheepskin Rug?